-ECE 152 OBSERVING AND LISTENING TO CHILDREN (3)
+ECE 152 OBSERVATION, BEHAVIOR AND GUIDANCE (3)

-Recommended: Concurrent employment in an early childhood care or education facility, or placement in a practicum.
+Prerequisite(s): Concurrent employment in an early childhood care or education facility, or concurrent enrollment in cooperative education in an early childhood care or education facility.

 An introductory course in communication skills, concepts and techniques for observing and recording child characteristics and behaviors in the early childhood setting.
-Areas of focus are objective observation techniques, guidance, behavior modification techniques, and listening skills.
+Areas of focus are objective observation techniques, guidance behavior techniques, and listening skills.
 Meaningful two-way communication will be emphasized.